Mount Agung Volcano in Bali: what happens now?

 Why is the volcano active?

-Mt Agung has been casing tremors and earthquake over the last month or so and they seem to be magnifying in their intensity promoting the alarm.
+Mt Agung has been casing tremors and earthquakes over the last month or so and they seem to be magnifying in their intensity promoting the alarm.
 Seismic activity between Sept 17th & 21st saw a significant spike in dark smoke and steam coming from the volcano; hence the panic and the news cycle stories.
-Remember it’s just smoke at this stage and nothing else what so ever.
-Things escalated somewhat when on the 29th Sept there was a lengthy white plume of visible smoke coming from the volcano which did cause even more of a panic and speculation that it was going to pop.
-To this day still nothing has happened.
+Remember it’s just smoke at this stage and nothing else whatsoever.
+Things escalated somewhat when on the 29th of Sept there was a lengthy white plume of visible smoke coming from the volcano which did cause even more of a panic and speculation that it was going to pop.
+To this day still, nothing has happened.
 The wait continues.